THE DPAC43 EXECUTIVE TEAM

 Click on any of the ‘Send An Email’ Button to send an email

-Mr. Klassen, a lawyer from Port Coquitlam, has two children, one in elementary and one in high school.
-He’s actively involved in PAC’s at both schools.
-He started attending DPAC meetings as a DPAC rep for Kilmer Elementary and has now been involved with the DPAC Executive for three years.
-Of utmost concern to Mr. Klassen is assuring parents are involved in decisions respecting the education process.
+Mr. Klassen, a lawyer from Port Coquitlam, has two children–one in middle school and one in university.
+He is actively involved in the middle school’s PAC.
+He started attending DPAC meetings as a DPAC rep for Kilmer Elementary.
+He is now in his 5th year with the DPAC Executive and in his second term as President.
+Of utmost concern to Mr. Klassen is ensuring parents are involved in decisions respecting the education process.

 Charlie is a father of two girls, both attending French Immersion at Glenayre Elementary.
 When not busy with his daughters’ various sport and dance activities, Charlie, an engineer by trade, trains for marathons in addition to his new role as DPAC secretary.
 His main focus is going to be working to engage parents with the school district and help make sure parents are represented as important stakeholder partners with the school board.